Job Details

 The selected SEC will be assigned to 2-3 groups of our student staff or volunteers to help train and co-supervise them in their roles.
 The SEC's assigned role groups will depend upon the SEC's background experiences and skills.
 These role groups include:

-• Six Dialogue Facilitators, who develop and facilitate cross-cultural dialogues for our first-year members.
+• 8 Dialogue Facilitators, who develop and facilitate cross-cultural dialogues for our first-year members.
+Topics include nationality, race, and ethnicity; gender and sexuality; immigration; community activism; and more.

 Other Projects Depending on the Selected Candidate’s Interests and Program Needs